The Newton polygon of a planar singular curve and its subdivision: Introduction

-This definition is not intrinsic, i.e., it involves other objects besides $H$, therefore it is not easy to verify it.
-Our theorems give new necessary conditions for the presence of $m$-fold point on $C$ in terms of the subdivision of $\Delta(\A)$.
+This definition is extrinsic because it involves other objects besides $H$.
+We find new necessary intrinsic conditions (in terms of the subdivision of $\Delta$) for the presence of an $m$-fold point on $C$.
+We give two other definitions (Def.~\ref{def_intrinsic}, Def.~\ref{def_intermediate}) of a tropical singular point and compare them in Section~\ref{tropical_multiplicity}.

-The previous research in this direction has been done for $m=2$ in \cite{markwig,markwig2}, for inflection points in \cite{brugalle}, and for cusps in \cite{ganor}.
-The inverse problem --- realisation of tropical singular points, i.e., lifting them to the usual singular points --- is discussed in \cite{patch}.
+Previous research in this direction has been carried out for $m=2$ in \cite{markwig,markwig2}, for inflection points in \cite{brugalle}, and for cusps in \cite{ganor}.
+Lifting of tropical singular points to the usual singular points is discussed in \cite{patch}.
+In \cite{hyper2,discr,hyper} the matroid $M$ associated with the aforementioned linear constraints on $a_{ij}$ is studied; see also Remark \ref{euler}.

-We review the notion of tropical singular point in Section \ref{tropical_multiplicity}.
-The restrictions on the field $\KK$ are discussed in Section \ref{avoid_tropical}.
-The definition of $\Inf$ and the formulations of the theorems are presented in Section \ref{formulation}.

-{\bf Acknowledgments.} I thank G.~Mikhalkin, O.Y.~Viro, M.~Karev, F.~Petrov, M.~Shkolnikov, Ch.~Sia, and S.~Lanzat for useful discussions and help with editing this text.
-The research was supported in part by the ERC project TROPGEO.
+{\bf Acknowledgments.} I thank M.~Karev, S.~Lanzat, G.~Mikhalkin, Ch.~Sia, and two referees for help with editing this text.
+Research is supported in part by grant 159240 of the Swiss National Science Foundation as well as by the National Center of Competence in Research SwissMAP of the Swiss National Science Foundation.